 5 Signs It is Time for Memory Care

 - You Are Acting as a Caregiver But Have Serious Burnout– There are many family members who will attempt to act as a caregiver to a family member with dementia before they consider professional care.
 This is a very big undertaking and it can cause serious burnout.
 Eventually, if you have caregiver burnout it is best for both you and your loved one if you find another way to provide care for them.
-Caregiver burnout can seriously impact your quality of life and prevent you from being as great of a caregiver as you want to be.
+Caregiver burnout can seriously impact your quality of life and prevent you from being the compassionate caregiver you want to be.

-- Your Loved One is Struggling to Keep Up With Their Hygiene- One of the most common indicators of a senior needing additional care (more specifically memory care), is when seniors are unable to keep up with their basic hygienic needs.
-If you notice your loved one hasn?t been showering lately, or combing their hair, or see that they are wearing unwashed clothes or the same clothing every time you see them—they may not be able to take care of themselves any longer.
+- Your Loved One is Struggling to Keep Up With Their Hygiene- One of the most common indicators that a senior needs additional care (more specifically memory care), is when seniors are unable to keep up with their basic hygienic needs.
+If you notice your loved one hasn?t been showering lately, or combing their hair, or see that they are wearing unwashed clothes or the same clothing every time you see them?they may not be able to take care of themselves any longer.
 Luckily, in memory care, they will have someone available to help them with these everyday tasks and responsibilities.

 Pay attention to warning signs such as this, if you are living with a senior adult who may be prone to dementia.
 They can be big indicators that your loved one is in need of professional help.

 - Kimberly Langdon M.D. is a retired, board-certified obstetrician/gynecologist with 19-years of clinical experience.
 She graduated from The Ohio State University College of Medicine earning Honors in many rotations.
 She then completed her OB/GYN residency program at The Ohio State University Medical Center, earning first-place for her senior research project and placed in the 98th percentile on the national exam for OB/GYN residents in the U.S..